 There will be Coconut Filling left over.
 You can store the remaining filling in a glass jar with an airtight lid in the fridge.
 Use on toast, pancakes, as an ice cream topping (warmed up) or simple scoop out of the jar when the fancy strikes you!

+When you are ready to serve, make sure you have all elements assembled, including the melted chocolate.
 Be warned, this is highly addictive stuff.
 Good luck!